 Another option to reach Jericoacoara is by taking a flight from Fortaleza Airport.
 Pinto Martins Airport (code: FOR) is 300km from Jericoacoara and from there you can take a bus, rent a car, or hire a private transfer.

 From Fortaleza to Jeri by car

-You can get from Fortaleza to Jericoacoara in about 5 hours by car.
-If you are going to Jeri in a public holiday/long weekend in Brazil you can expect traffic.
+You can get to Jericoacoara from Fortaleza in about 5 hours by car.
+If you are going to Jeri on a public holiday/long weekend in Brazil you can expect traffic.

 Once again, bear in mind that you need a 4×4 vehicle to get to the village.

-We recommend renting a car only when people are familiar with driving in dunes and when the know the way very well.
+We recommend renting a car only when people are familiar with driving in dunes and when they know the way very well.